Paskul/trajectory_caching_pascal/README.md

 **WARNING** If an *all points CSV* creation was initially successful, and for any reason it was to be run again in post, **the initial CSV will be overwritten, and the initial cache will be deleted**.
 For this reason, it's highly recommended that after a cache is fully solved, it be duplicated/backed up in a separate directory.

 ### All points executing
-**TODO ADD Notes on how all point exec works, pulling from CSV, checks with moveit, then exec**

 all_points_execute (handles approach/final, point selection, sends plan) parameters:
 | Parameter | Default |